 Return to Mali to Launch Social Marketing Effort

-For five years in the late 1980s and early 1990s, I lived in Mali, identifying local NGOs, and working with them to implement agricultural projects.
-24 years later, I am back with The Futures Group to help launch a new health social marketing project, which I have done twice previously.
-I am thrilled to be back (in March, April and May 2015) working in one of my favorite countries.
+For five years, I lived in Mali, working with local NGOs to implement agricultural projects.
+24 years later, I am back with The Futures Group to help launch a new social marketing project.
+I am thrilled to be back (through May 2015) working in one of my favorite countries.

 Marathon Tour of South Asia to Visit Social Marketing Programs

-In December 2014, I visited Karachi, Faisalabad, Mumbai, Patna and Delhi to study DKT International social marketing programs.
-I visited their programs in Pakistan and northern India.
+In December 2014, I visited DKT International social marketing programs in Pakistan and northern India.
 I am using those observations to write a variety of articles.
 Here's the first one, and here's the second.

 Covering Two High-Risk Groups for HIV in Kenya

-In May 2014, I traveled to Nairobi and Kisumi, Kenya to profile the efforts to prevent HIV among gay men and injecting drug-users, both highly stigmatized groups.
-I wrote an account of those efforts in my May 2014 blog on Global Health TV.
+In 2014, I traveled to Nairobi and Kisumi, Kenya to profile efforts to prevent HIV among gay men and injecting drug-users, highly stigmatized groups.
+I wrote about those efforts in a May 2014 blog on Global Health TV.